Ramiro Costa

-Ramiro Costa (born 21 August 1992) is an Argentine footballer who plays as a striker for Chacarita Juniors.
+Ramiro Costa (born 21 August 1992) is an Argentine footballer who plays as a striker for Central Norte.

 Club career

 He reached the bottom of Rosario Central in 2008 from San Jose club.
 He made his first professional season with the squad in the summer of 2011 and debuted at the Central team February 11, 2011 at Almirante Brown in the trainer's hand Hector Rivoira.1 In the following date started against San Martín de San Juan but failed to have continuity in the remainder of the season as he suffered an injury to his right ankle.

 With the arrival of Juan Antonio Pizzi as coach for the season 2011/12 added minutes in the first games of the tournament but with the passing of the parties lost their place in the squad.

 In July signs for Universidad Católica in a 3 years contract.
 On 13 December he scores his first professional goal in a draw against Deportes Iquique.